iaasacademy/aws-how-to-guide/amazon-s3-files/readme.md

 <h2>Stop using API calls to access S3.
 Mount it like a filesystem instead.</h2>

 This project demonstrates how to use Amazon S3 Files to mount an S3 bucket directly onto a Linux-based EC2 instance and interact with it using standard file system commands like ls, cat, and echo.
+Here is the link to the video - https://youtu.be/75mHfJPa8z0

 📺 Based on the full walkthrough video: